-Sia is a decentralized storage platform marketplace, where users can rent out their unused hard drive storage space.
+Sia aims to make cloud storage faster, cheaper and more secure by democratizing cloud storage services.
 Smart contracts split apart, encrypt and distribute files across the nodes of the decentralized network with no possibility for a third party to interfere.
-By democratizing cloud storage services, Sia aims to make cloud storage faster, cheaper and more secure.
 Sia expects to achieve reliability by cryptographic proofs of storage as well as erasure coding (via Reed-Solomon codes).
 Erasure coding allows a file to be split into many pieces, such that the original file can be recovered using only a few of the files, meaning that if a certain number of the storage nodes go offline, the files can still be recovered.
 Sia is mainly written in Go.